 The platform ST contains the Organisational Security Policy "OSP.PROCESS-TOE" referring to accurate identification of each TOE instance.
 This policy will be fulfilled by a distinct product code for the platform and for the composite TOE each.
-This policy does not contradict to the policies of this ST. The other Organisational Security Policy "OSP.VERIFICATION" focuses on the integrity of loaded applets, which is fulfilled by the TOE of this ST since the applet is loaded from ROM only.
+This policy does not contradict to the policies of this ST.

+The Organisational Security Policy "OSP.VERIFICATION" focuses on the integrity of loaded applets, which is fulfilled by the TOE of this ST since the applet is loaded from ROM only.
+This policy does not contradict to the policies of this ST.